Caedendi/D2RMM-Loot-Filter-Extended/README.md

 _See also: [Caedendi's Simple Loot Filter for D2RMM](https://github.com/Caedendi/D2RMM-Loot-Filter-Simple)_

-Adds a customizable loot filter with lots of presets to Diablo 2: Resurrected using D2RMM. <br>
+Adds an expansive customizable loot filter with a shitload of presets to Diablo 2: Resurrected using D2RMM. <br>
-Cleans up item names to remove clutter and emphasizes important items.
+Hide junk, clean up tooltips to remove clutter and emphasize important items.
 For the full feature list, see below.

+Recommended for those who prefer toggling presets to reach their desired functionality. <br>
+If you'd rather have a compact list to act as a template for your own naming schemes, see the Simple version above.

 ## Table of Contents